 Every camera starts to degrade after years of use.
 Among the many things that happen when cameras are stored away for a long time, is that the camera’s rubber parts start to degrade.
 Rubber degradation is inevitable.
-However, there are some concrete steps that you can take to preserve the rubber parts of your camera and other equipment around the house.
+However, there are some concrete steps that you can take to preserve the rubber parts of your camera.
+The same ideas apply to all rubber parts, regardless of purpose.

 The Reality of Rubber Degradation